SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/navigator.md

 # The Navigator

-You move between the main sections of SuperOffice CRM and Service using the left-side Navigator.
+You move between the main sections of SuperOffice using the left-side Navigator.

 > [!TIP]
 > You can change the width of the navigator by clicking ![icon][img21] and ![icon][img22] above the navigator.